Discover dunes on the Wales Coast Path

 I love the moment when, as the coast path rounds the Angle peninsula, you’re back out on the coast proper again, striding out along magnificent beaches and over the top of windswept cliffs.
 Ahead lies some of Britain’s finest limestone coastal scenery, including the natural arch known as the Green Bridge of Wales.
 It’s also where you’ll find the 13th-century St Govan’s Chapel, the Bosherston Lily Ponds and the Stackpole National Nature Reserve.
 Use the 387/388 Coastal Cruiser to explore this varied 36-mile (58km) stretch of coast.

-The final 18 miles (29km) of the Pembrokeshire Coast Path can be accessed via the Pembroke Dock branch of the West Wales Line, with trains stopping at Pembroke Dock (Doc Penfro), Pembroke, Manorbier (Maenorbŷr), Penally (Penalun), Tenby and Saundersfoot.
+The final 18 miles (29km) of the Pembrokeshire Coast Path can be accessed via the Pembroke Dock branch of the West Wales Line, which is serviced by Transport for Wales, with trains stopping at Pembroke Dock (Doc Penfro), Pembroke, Manorbier (Maenorbŷr), Penally (Penalun), Tenby and Saundersfoot.
 Pembroke and Tenby are also linked by the 349 bus, while the 351 goes out to Amroth Castle.

 At the start of each day on the trail, I’d personally recommend travelling out by bus and then walking back to your accommodation, but that’s only because I don’t like to feel under pressure to rush for the bus – or be faced with a long wait after a walk.
 On the other hand, some people might prefer leaving the bus until the end of the day so that they can vary the length of their walk depending on how they feel.